 How to Appropriately Name Your First Price

-A price which is too close to your indifference price will result in you getting a smaller piece of the pie.
+A price that is too close to your indifference price will result in you getting a smaller piece of the pie.

 A price which is too far from your indifference price can result in the negotiation not even starting (there is no overlap of indifference prices) and you losing all your credibility).

-As other negotiation books have stated, a good rule of thumb is to pick a price which is the highest price that you would not be embarrassed in defending and backing with data.
+As other negotiation books have stated, a good rule of thumb is to pick a price that is the highest price that you would not be embarrassed in defending and backing with data.

-Research also shows that you are better off with a range which has your target price at the bottom.
+Research also shows that you are better off with a range that has your target price at the bottom.